iLCSoft/ilcsoftDoc/README.md

 # iLCSoft Documentation

-This is some documentation for the iLCSoft project on GitHub.
+This package provides some minimal documentation for the iLCSoft project on GitHub.
-You can find more details about ilcsoft:
+You can find more details about ilcsoft itself at:

 - [http://ilcsoft.desy.de/portal](http://ilcsoft.desy.de/portal)